flexiblepower/flexiblepower.github.io/why.md

 ## PowerMatcher Mission Statement ##
 PowerMatcher aims to facilitate the energy transition in a cost-effective manner, by providing a market-based coordination system for balancing demand and supply in clusters of distributed energy resources.
 The software is available both for commercial and non-profit purposes, the latter being governed by the open-source community.

-#--New Page:  PowerMatcher Business Cases --#
 PowerMatcher can be used in various business cases.
 In most business cases, flexibility is of key value.
 In a network where electricity sources are becoming more and more rigid (solar, wind) in stead of flexible (gas, coal), the ability to generate or consume electricity at flexible moments becomes of high value.
 Several parties can provide this flexibility (*flex providers*) and other parties need this flexibility (*flex consumers*).
 Business area's could emerge where flex providers and consumers are linked with eachother.

 ## Business area's
 The following business areas can be identified:

-*	Flexibility service providers (FSP)

-The FSP aggregates flexibility from individual households and/or businesses and offers it to flexibility consumers.
+*	Flexibility service providers (FSP): The FSP aggregates flexibility from individual households and/or businesses and offers it to flexibility consumers.

-*	Community service providers (CSP)

-The CSP aggregates flexibility from a group of households (e.g. a community) and offers it to flexibility consumers.
+*	Community service providers (CSP): The CSP aggregates flexibility from a group of households (e.g. a community) and offers it to flexibility consumers.

-*	Energy service companies (ESCO)

-ESCO's use the flexibility of individual businesses in order to reduce the connection capacity.
+*	Energy service companies (ESCO): ESCO's use the flexibility of individual businesses in order to reduce the connection capacity.

-*	Domotics / Intelligent Homes

-Use the flexibility available at individual households such that locally generated electricity is used on the spot as much as possible.
+*	Domotics / Intelligent Homes: Use the flexibility available at individual households such that locally generated electricity is used on the spot as much as possible.

 ## Flexibility providers and consumers